osuosl/osuosl-pelican/content/donate/donate_faq.rst

 * **Community Events:** Another part of our budget is dedicated towards supporting community events such as `Beaver Barcamp`_ and `DevOps Bootcamp`_.
-  These events allow us to broaden our exposure to students at OSU and beyond.
+  These events allow us to broaden our exposure to students at OSU and the community.

 * **Infrastructure Equipment:** A part of our budget is dedicated towards infrastructure upgrades and repair.
 This includes supporting services such as